 Pizza on the grill?
 Yes!
-Cold smoking, Game Day, seasonal treats and more are among the classes at the BGE culinary center in Atlanta.
+Cold smoking, Game Day, seasonal treats and more are among the classes at the BGE Culinary Center in Atlanta.
 They also offer private and corporate events.
-Right now classes are virtual, but check back as their website states they look forward to being in person again soon!

 Reconnect with forgotten heritage skills and explore innovative sustainable-living approaches.
 The Homestead offers an array of classes, but for chefs-in-training, you’ll enjoy classes like how to make your own French baguette and jam from scratch, make summer preserves, learn about edible and medicinal herbs, and more.

-The Atlanta Botanical Garden offers classes that range from Orchids to beekeeping, but come spring — cooking classes begin as well!
+The Atlanta Botanical Garden offers classes that range from Orchids to beekeeping, but come spring — cooking classes with well-seasoned chefs begin as well!
 Try your hand at preserving fruits or creating an entire spring meal.
 There are brunch classes, gluten-free treats, and more.

 Located in Dunwoody, Vino Venue offers a variety of classes related to – you guessed it – wine!
 The course catalog includes Wine Fundamentals, Wine Certifications, Cooking and Wine, Wine Tastings, Wine and Food Pairings, and more.
 You can also dine, attend events, and become a member of this one stop shop for all things wine.